Haley Bradshaw, MD

 PGY-3

-I am from Merritt Island, Florida and went to undergrad at the University of Florida.
-I went to medical school at VCOM – Carolinas in Spartanburg, South Carolina to be closer to my mom’s side of the family.
-I am a huge college football fan (Florida and Clemson), and I love to travel, read, play video games, and play various sports at a mediocre level.
-I am so excited to live in the mountains!
-I bought a snowboard two days after match day so you’ll find me on Sugar Mountain or Beech Mountain on the weekends this winter.
+I am from Merritt Island, Florida, and went to undergrad at the University of Florida.
+I attended Edward Via College of Osteopathic Medicine for medical school to be closer to my mom’s side of the family.
+I am a huge college football fan (Florida and Clemson), and I love to travel, read, play video games and play various sports at a mediocre level.
+I am so excited to live in the mountains.

 Undergraduate: University of Florida, Gainesville, FL